 When to visit Texas Sunflower Fields

-You may see sunflowers in Texas in spring, summer and fall.
-Depending on the time of year, you may be able to pick them or not.
+Depending on the time of year, you may even be able to pick them some bright yellow blooms to take home with you.
 Sunflowers mature before the Texas summer really cranks up so they can be picked and brought in before the sun becomes too hot.

 1. Lone Star Family Farm

 Located about 90 minutes southwest of Fort Worth in Stephenville Texas, this farm was officially founded in 2013.
-Like many of the other farms in this post they started out with pumpkin patches.
+Like many other farms in this post, they started with pumpkin patches.
 They are now a fantastic place to see Texas sunflowers when they’re in bloom.

 A great way to keep track of the status of sunflower growth at the Lone Star Family Farm is to follow their Facebook page.

-There is a cost for sunflower picking and understandably photographers are also asked to make a payment.
-The best way to keep up to date with which crops are blooming when and new prices/activities is to check the Wild Berry Farm website.
+There is a cost for sunflower picking, and understandably photographers are also asked to make a payment.
+The best way to keep up to date with which and when crops bloom and new prices/activities are check the Bloomer’s Garden website.

 3. Robinson Family Farm